 Togetherall does not provide an official diagnosis or medical services.
 It should be used as a support tool, to talk, support, share and learn strategies to cope.

-The sunflower lanyard signals to all Oxford Brookes staff and students that you have a hidden medical condition or disability which means you are exempt from wearing a face covering.
+The sunflower lanyard signals to all Oxford Brookes students and staff that you have a hidden medical condition or disability which means you are exempt from wearing a face covering.

 Whilst wearing a sunflower lanyard you will not be asked to wear a face covering on campus.
 These lanyards are free of charge for Brookes students and staff.
-You can order a lanyard via the online shop and it will then be posted out to you.
+You can order a lanyard via the online shop.

 - Managing your wellbeing during the coronavirus outbreak